 Help your MBA grad keep those new business cards crisp in this versatile business card case.
 With loads of color options, you can pick one that suits their personality best.
 You can also personalize this minimalistic leather card holder with their initials.

 Everlane Nylon Commuter Backpack

 Everlane is a sustainable clothing brand that aims to create stylish apparel with transparent pricing.
-Not only with supply chain enthusiasts love the brand, but all will appreciate the company’s mission to partner only with ethical factories around the world.
+Not only do supply chain enthusiasts love the brand, but all will appreciate the company’s mission to partner only with ethical factories around the world.
 This unisex backpack is sleek, practical, and provides commuters with all of the essentials: padded laptop sleeve, side, and front zip pockets, and taped zippers for extra weather protection.

 The High-Performance Planner